couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 ## Control Flow

  1. The client must first advertise that it supports the KV Error Map feature by including the `XERROR (0x07)` feature in the HELLO negotiation command.
 This tells the server that it may send newer error codes to the client without risking confusing it.
 It also implies that the client will retrieve the error code map from the server.
- 2. Once the client has sent the `XERROR` feature and receive indication that the server also supports it (by receiving `XERROR` included in the server’s list of features), it sends a `CMD_GET_ERROR_MAP (0xfe)`, indicating the maximum format version of the error map the client understands.
+ 2. Once the client has sent the `XERROR` feature and receive indication that the server also supports it (by receiving `XERROR` included in the server's list of features), it sends a `CMD_GET_ERROR_MAP (0xfe)`, indicating the maximum format version of the error map the client understands.
 Currently there is only one version of the error map.
  3. The server will reply with a JSON error map.
 The client must store this error map on a per node basis.
 The version and revision are contained in the error map, as well as the actual code-to-attribute mappings.
 The version is used to indicate new error attributes, whereas the revision is used to indicate updated error codes.
  4. When the client receives an unrecognized error code, it can consult the error map (as below).

 ## Negotiation
 The client should first indicate that it supports the KV Error Map feature by sending the `XERROR (0x07)` feature flag in `HELLO`.
 If the server responds back with `XERROR` in the list of features, then proceed to the next step.
-Otherwise, the server doesn’t support extended error codes.
+Otherwise, the server doesn't support extended error codes.

 *Note:* `HELLO` should be done as the first step, even before auth, so that auth can return more detailed error information.
 This is known to break certain old and unsupported server versions, so if possible an escape hatch like a flag should be introduced which performs `HELLO` after authentication to keep them working.

 **The XERROR bit should be sent by default.** Since the client is under authority when to consult the error map, more information is always good but the clients need to ensure that backwards compatibility is not broken.
-So in some cases newer error codes or attributes need to be mapped back to old behavior when encountered to make sure the semantics of the SDK don’t change with different server versions.
+So in some cases newer error codes or attributes need to be mapped back to old behavior when encountered to make sure the semantics of the SDK don't change with different server versions.

 ## Getting the Error Map
 To get the error map, send the `CMD_GET_ERROR_MAP (0xfe)` to the server.
 This should be done immediately after the client has received acknowledgment that the server actually supports extended error codes, as the server is now free to send any error code it wants in reply.